edgaras87/spring-security-in-action/ImplementingAuthentication/README.md

 different thread and that will eventually return a response.
 Above a normal Callable, it is also able to propagate a

+# Form-based login authentications

+## AuthenticationSuccessHandler and AuthenticationFailureHandler
+These interfaces let you implement an object through which you can apply the logic executed for authentication.